Skip to content

 Downside Protection Strategies in Bear Markets

-When markets fall, the focus of sophisticated investors shifts from growth to preservation.
-The top 0.1% understand that capital protection isn’t luck—it’s the result of structure, foresight, and disciplined risk control.
+When markets fall, sophisticated investors shift from “what can I earn?” to “what can I preserve?”
+The top 0.1% understand that capital protection isn’t luck—it’s structure, foresight, and disciplined risk control.
 Downside protection begins long before a bear market appears, through portfolio engineering and quantitative awareness designed to manage drawdowns, not chase rebounds.

 1) The Purpose of Downside Protection